NOTE: This originally appeared November 8th, 2018

+AsÂ Americans celebrate Veteran’s Day, November 11 is also Remembrance Day, marking the end of WWI.
 The poppy is a symbol of remembrance, its origin from the poem “In Flanders Fields”.
-John McCrae wrote the poem in 1915 at the sight of poppies resiliently growing in battle-torn fronts of Western Europe during World War I. AsÂ Americans celebrate Veteran’s Day, November 11 is also Remembrance Day, marking the end of WWI.
-To commemorate it as well as the Armistice centenary, I wanted to share pictures of a moving sculpture I experienced during a recent trip to London.
+John McCrae wrote the poem in 1915 at the sight of poppies resiliently growing in battle-torn fronts of Western Europe during World War I. To commemorate the Armistice centenary, thousands of poppies were made into a powerful art sculpture.

 This is the Weeping Window sculpture: thousands of ceramic poppies pour from the Imperial War Museum tower, down the front of the building, and on the land.
 14-18 NOW “commission[s] new artworks from leading contemporary artists, musicians, designers and performers, inspired by the period 1914-18”, with the goal of “connecting people with the First World War”.
 While in London, I specifically made a trip to experience the sculpture.
 Each poppy, individually made, placed in this arrangement.
 It is a moving work and tribute.